knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-one.md

   -f message="Hello"
 ```

 With the above command we are sending a `message` as a CloudEvents with the `dev.knative.blog.post` to our `my-kafka-sink` object.
-The `kn event` plugin creates a valid CloudEvents from this invocation and sends it directly to the addressable URL of the referenced sink.
+The `kn event` plugin generates a valid CloudEvents from this invocation and sends it directly to the addressable URL of the referenced sink.

 ### Event processing with kcat

-[kcat](https://github.com/edenhill/kcat) is the project formerly known as as kafkacat and offers command line modes for producting and consuming records from Apache Kafka.
+[kcat](https://github.com/edenhill/kcat) is the project formerly known as as kafkacat and offers command line modes for producing and consuming records from Apache Kafka.

 This allows us to consume the Apache Kafka record (as CloudEvent) stored in the `my-topic` topic of our Apache Kafka cluster: